Brett-C/Regex-Tutorial/gist.md

 ### Bracket Expressions

 Bracket Expressions are a range of characters that are inside a set of square brackers `[]`.
 They can also be known as positive character groups because they outline the characters that we want to include.
 For example the bracket expression `[abc]` would look for a string that contains a, b, or c, no matter how long the string is, so `brett`, `abracadabra`, and `aaa` would all match, but `Brett` would not .
 To keep everything nice and neat, we usually use a hyphen (-) between alphanumeric characters, or letters and numbers only, to represent a range of the possible characters.
 This means that `[a-f]` will look for the same thing as `[abcdef]`.
 But remember, regex is case sensitive so it will only match lower case letters a, b, c, d, e, and f.
 If we wanted a string to be able to include let's say all letters upper case or lower case, numbers and even some special characters like the hyphen(-) and the underscore(_) we could write it out like this `[a-zA-Z0-9_-]`.
 It is also good to note that a bracket expression can be turned into a negative character group by adding the `^` sypbole to the start of the expression inside the brackets.
 This means that we want a string to exclude the characters that are inside the brackets. a common example is matching a string that doesn't have any vowels, so the pattern would show `[^aeiouAEIOU]`.
 This would find any string that does not include lowercase or uppercase vowels.
-So let's remind you of our example regex that we wanted to disect. `^#?([a-f0-9]{6}|[a-f0-9]{3})$` shows 2 sets of bracket expressions.
+So let's remind you of our example regex that we wanted to disect.

+`^#?([a-f0-9]{6}|[a-f0-9]{3})$`

+shows 2 sets of bracket expressions.
 They state that we are looking for a string that only uses the characters a-z and 0-9.
 So if had for example `#abc123` it would match, but `#abz123` does not.

 ### Character Classes

+A character class within a regex defines a set of characters, any one of which can occur in an input string to fulfill a match.
+The bracket expression discussed earlier including positive and negative character groups, are also considered character classes.
+Some other examples of character classes are:
+`.` - matches any character except the newline charcter (\n).
+`\d` - matches any Arabic numeral digit.
+This class is the same to the bracket expression `[0-9]`.
+`\w` matches any alphanumeric character from the basic Latin alphabet, including the underscore.
+It is the same as the bracket expression `[A-Za-z0-9_]`.
+`\s` matches a single whitespace character, including tabs and line breaks.

+The last 3 character classes can be changed to do the inverse match by capitalizing the letter character which means `\D `would match a non-digit character.

+Unfortunately our Hex Value regex does not have any Character Escapes in it.

 ### The OR Operator